Sno-Isle Libraries: Operations

-The Sno-Isle Libraries system is headquartered at an administration and processing center on the Tulalip Indian Reservation, west of Marysville.
-It is governed by a seven-member board of trustees, of whom two are appointed by Island County and five by Snohomish County.
-The system is overseen by an executive director that is appointed by the board of trustees.
-Jonalyn Woolf-Ivory, a longtime library employee, was appointed as executive director in 2002 and retired in 2018.
+The Sno-Isle Libraries system is headquartered at an administration and processing center on the Tulalip Indian Reservation, west of Marysville, that opened in 1966.
+The library system is governed by a seven-member board of trustees, of whom two are appointed by Island County and five by Snohomish County.
+It is overseen by an executive director that is appointed by the board of trustees.
+Eric Howard has been the executive director since 2024.
+Sno-Isle had 394 full-time equivalent employees in 2026.

-The library system has annual expenditures of $77 million and revenues of $74 million.
-As of 2017, 98 percent of revenue was generated by a property tax levied on all properties within the district.
-The remaining two percent of revenue were sourced from a timber excise tax, a leasehold excise tax, contract fees from municipal governments, and donations.
+As of 2026, the library system has annual expenditures of $80.9 million and revenues of $75.5 million.
+A property tax levied on all properties within the district generates 91 percent of its revenue.
+In 2024, the assessed value of all properties in the district was $202.1 billion.
+The remaining two percent of revenue was sourced from a timber excise tax, a leasehold excise tax, contract fees from municipal governments, and donations.

-In 2022, Sno-Isle had a total circulation of 7.4 million items, placing it third in Washington behind the King County Library System and Seattle Public Library.
-It had the state's fifth-highest turnover rate, at 4.74 checkouts per item.
+In 2024, Sno-Isle had a total circulation of 10.9 million items, placing it third in Washington behind the King County Library System and Seattle Public Library.
+The system also ranked third in the size of its physical collection, at over 906,000 items, and second in the turnover rate at 6.27 checkouts per item.
+Sno-Isle had 516,489 registered members in 2024 and nearly 2.45 million visits at its 23 branches.
+The system had 725 public computers that were used 313,483 total times in 2024.